mirkobrombin/aEasyTerm/README.md

 # EasyTerm
-An easy-to-bundle GTK terminal emulator.
+An easy-to-bundle GTK 4 + libadwaita + vte terminal emulator.

 This project is meant to be used as a dependency for other projects that need an easy-to-bundle and lightweight terminal emulator, but also works as a standalone terminal emulator.

 ## Dependencies
-- GTK 3
+- GTK 4
-- Handy
+- libadwaita
 - Vte

-## GTK4 & libadwaita
-Port to GTK4 is almost simple, but is stalled because of the lack of Vte for GTK4.
-This mean that also libhandy cannot be moved to libadwaita because this last one need GTK4.

 ## Bottles purposes
 EasyTerm should be provided as the default terminal in the Bottles project